-The full time Post Graduate Diploma in International Development is a 1 year (9 month) Level 9 post graduate programme designed to prepare participants for work in international development in a community, local government, youth/adult education, or NGO setting.
-It offers learners an opportunity to explore contemporary theories of social change and development and to analyse development policies and practices.
-It builds skills, especially in relation to research, leadership and working with groups and in the planning, management and evaluation of development projects.
+The full-time Post Graduate Diploma in International Development is a 1 year (9 month) level 9 post graduate programme designed to prepare learners for work in international development in a community, local government, youth/adult education, or NGO setting.
+It offers learners an opportunity to explore contemporary theories of social change and development and to critically analyse development policies and practices.
+It builds skills, especially in relation to critical reflection, research, leadership and working with groups and in the planning, management and evaluation of development projects.

-It is aimed at advanced level participants who hold a primary degree or equivalent qualifications and who have experience of working in a development context.
+It is aimed at advanced level learners who hold a primary degree or equivalent qualifications and who have experience of working in a development context in Ireland or in other countries in the Global North or South.
 Particularly welcome are leaders, facilitators and managers of community development projects, government and development agency staff, people involved in pastoral ministry, researchers, development educators, volunteers and activists.
 This course is also relevant to academics in the countries of the Global South engaged in teaching and research in development.
-A limited number of places are also retained for recent graduates who wish to study further before embarking on a career in development work.
+Places are also retained for recent graduates who wish to study further before embarking on a career in development work.

 Undergraduate degree (2.2 or higher) in a development related discipline (e.g. Agricultural Science, Anthropology, Economics, Education, Engineering, Geography, Health related discipline, Nutrition, Rural Development, Sociology or other Social Science etc) or a recognized international equivalent.
 Those with a professional background in work related to international development are particularly welcome to apply.
 In exceptional cases, applicants without a primary degree may be considered on the strength of their professional work experience, other qualifications and completion of a qualifying essay.